twinko/xdrip-watchface-collection/README.md

 Hello,

-here I'll try to collect all working watchfaces for the GTR2e that are adapted to [xdrip](https://github.com/twinko/GTR-2-WF-Xdrip-guide).
+here I'll try to collect all working watchfaces for the GTR2(e)/GTS2(e)/BIP-S that are adapted to [xdrip](https://github.com/twinko/GTR-2-WF-Xdrip-guide).
 Follow this link to create your own watchfaces. https://github.com/twinko/GTR-2-WF-Xdrip-guide

+The whole community would be very thankfull, if you contribute your custom watchface.
+All supported devices are welcome.
+Just create a pull requerst or create an issue to get in contact.

 ## How to install a custom watchface